 TANA's Patty Cornwell Practitioner of the Year Award

-This year at the 84th Annual Meeting TANA's 2021 Patty Cornwell Practitioner of the Year Award was awarded to LCDR Hope Ferguson, DNP, CRNA, APRN.
+The 85th Annual Meeting TANA's 2022 Patty Cornwell Practitioner of the Year Award was awarded to Brett Clay, DNP, CRNA, APRN.

 This award is voted on annually by the TANA Board and given to a TANA member in good standing who has made a significant contribution to the profession of nurse anesthesia in Tennessee.
 The purpose of this award is to “recognize excellence in anesthesia practice as a clinician, educator and/or researcher."
 The winner of this award is announced and recognized each year at TANA’s Annual Meeting.

-LCDR Hope Ferguson, DNP, CRNA, APRN - Memphis, Tennessee
+Brett Clay, DNP, CRNA, APRN - Hermitage, Tennessee

-Please help us congratulate, Dr. Hope Ferguson on winning the Patty Cornwell Practitioner of the Year Award for 2021!
+Please help us congratulate, Dr. Clay on winning the Patty Cornwell Practitioner of the Year Award for 2022!